Ethan-Lea/yadongli-ustc.github.io/_pages/about.md

 - *2023.12*: &nbsp;🎉🎉 Four papers are accepted by IEEE ICASSP.
 - *2023.11*: &nbsp;🎉🎉 One paper is accepted by Communications Engineering.
 - *2023.10*: &nbsp;🎉🎉 One paper is accepted by ACM UbiComp.
-- *2023.10*: &nbsp;🎉🎉 Another mmWave radar point cloud dataset consisting of over 1,200,000 frames is released.
+- *2023.10*: &nbsp;🎉🎉 We have released the largest indoor mmWave radar point cloud dataset.
 Check the open-source code and dataset [here](https://github.com/ruixv/RadarEyes).
 - *2023.06*: &nbsp;🎉🎉 MCD-Gesture dataset has been downloaded by researchers from over 40 universities worldwide.
 - *2023.06*: &nbsp;🎉🎉 One paper is accepted by IEEE IoTJ.
 - *2022.09*: &nbsp;🎉🎉 One paper is accepted by IEEE TMC.
 - *2021.11*: &nbsp;🎉🎉 A [mmWave gesture dataset](https://github.com/DI-HGR/cross_domain_gesture_dataset) consisting of 24000 samples and 750 domains is published.

+# Open-source Datasets
+- [MCD-Gesture](https://github.com/yadong-lee/cross_domain_gesture_dataset): mmWave Gesture Dataset (IEEE TMC, 2022).
+  - A cross-domain gesture dataset consisting of 24050 instances from 25 users, 6 environments, and 5 locations.
+  - The dataset has been used by researchers from over 50 institutions worldwide.
+- [RadarEyes](https://github.com/ruixv/RadarEyes): mmWave Pointcloud Dataset (IEEE TIP, Under review).
+  - The largest indoor mmWave radar dataset for high-quality point cloud reconstruction.
+  - The dataset contains 1,000,000 frames of mmWave radar, LiDAR, and camera data from 300 indoor scenarios.
+- [H-WILD](https://github.com/H-WILD/human_held_device_wifi_indoor_localization_dataset): WiFi Localization Dataset (ACM UbiComp, 2023).
+  - A human-held device WiFi localization dataset consisting of 120,000 frames from 10 volunteers across 4 rooms.

 # 📝 Publications
 -  [A High-resolution Handheld Millimeter-wave Imaging System with Phase Error Estimation and Compensation]()
   **Yadong Li**, Dongheng Zhang, Ruixu Geng, Zhi Lu, Zhi Wu, Yang Hu, Qibin Sun, Yan Chen